xubiod/xubiod/README.md

 trying to learn some more to make my ability to get a job increase

 ## what
+you can throw some money at my [donate page](https://xubiod.net/donate/) on my site but please don't

+## what
 can you stop asking what

 <!--